FriendlyAdmin/tor/README.md

 [FriendlyAdmin/onionbalance](https://github.com/FriendlyAdmin/onionbalance) - Tor and Onionbalance neatly packaged in a single Docker image to serve as a separated Onionbalance setup for a Tor hidden service.

-[FriendlyAdmin/tor-hs](https://github.com/FriendlyAdmin/tor-hs) - A pre-made simple Docker Compose configuration for running a Tor hidden service.
+[FriendlyAdmin/tor-hs](https://github.com/FriendlyAdmin/tor-hs) - A pre-made simple Docker Compose configuration for running an Onionbalanced Tor hidden service.